Named Top Lawyers in Las Vegas by Greenspan Media Group/Vegas, Inc., & Desert Companion

 By Jonathan C. Reed

-An initial Petition is filed.
-Generally, a day or two later the Petition is "accepted" for filing and assigned a case number.
-Once the case number is assigned the lawyer files a Notice of Hearing on the Petition.
+Typically, when a the initial petition in a probate case is e-filed, it takes anywhere from a few minutes to a couple of days for the Court to "accept" the petition and assign a case number.
+The initial acceptance is based on superficial things like the petition is signed and scanned right side up instead of upside down.
+Once the case number is assigned, the lawyer files a Notice of Hearing on the Petition.
 All of the common probate hearings are held on Friday mornings at 9:30 a.m.
-Typically 50 or more petitions are set for each Friday morning hearing.
+Typically 100 or more petitions are set for each Friday morning hearing.

 Beginning the Monday morning before the Friday Hearing, the Judge (technically the Probate Commissioner) and his judicial assistants review all of the Petitions.
 The Petitions are put into two categories: Those for which no one has filed an opposition and those in which someone has filed an Opposition.
 If an Opposition has been filed, the Judge will read the Petition and Opposition and prepare for an oral argument at the Friday Hearing.